alternative protein value chain - header

 The environmental impact of alternative proteins varies widely.
 Plant-based proteins are often energy and resource efficient.
 Crops like soybeans, peas, and lentils require less energy to grow and harvest compared to animal-based and fermentation-based proteins.
 They also require significantly less water.

 On average, per gram of protein, meat has a water footprint 1.5 to 6 times larger than that of plant-based proteins.
 For example, producing 1kg of beef requires ~15,000 litres of water, while 1kg of pork uses ~6,000 litres and chicken ~4,300 litres.
-In contrast, 1kg of pulses (beans, peas, lentils) requires ~4,000 litres and 1kg of soy beans only ~2,100 litres.
+In contrast, 1kg of pulses (beans, peas, lentils) requires ~4,000 litres and 1kg of soy beans is only ~2,100 litres.
 However, it is worth noting that some highly processed plant proteins may still require substantial energy and resources.

 The environmental benefits of insect-based proteins in the protein value chain can vary considerably, and are based on factors such as feed type, production methods, and species.
 For instance, greenhouse gas (GHG) emissions from insect production can range from lower, to higher than conventional meat, depending on the production system used.
 Similarly, their water footprint can vary considerably, with some insect proteins requiring more water than certain livestock, such as chicken and pork.
 However, their efficient use of land remains a significant advantage, with insects requiring much less land than beef and pork production.
 Other challenges such as temperature control in large-scale indoor insect farms and the energy-intensive processing methods can significantly increase energy usage.